Mari-Shushanashvili/Problem-solving/README.md

 # Problem-solving
-Repository for practicing for leetcode tasks and Problem-Solving class at kiu
+Repository for practicing for Leetcode tasks and Problem-Solving class at KIU